helsouri/Use-of-LaTex/README.md

 Link here: https://www.latex-project.org/

 Attached is a pdf file to simply display my ability in the use of Latex along with the tex file </br>
+Files made available are two assignments as a pdf and a tex file <br>

+As well as a template zip file(please use this for proper functionality of tex file as it needs the images) <br>
 **Use of latex was completely optional**

-As well as a template zip file(please use this for proper functionality of tex file as it needs the images)